 Riverside Investment & Development Unveils 150 Media Stream: Chicago’s Largest Multimedia Art Installation.

-CHICAGO — (April 13, 2017) — A stunning new media installation will open to the public on April 21 at 150 North Riverside, the award-winning 54-story office tower located along the Chicago River between Randolph and Lake Streets in the West Loop.
+A stunning new media installation will open to the public on April 21 at 150 North Riverside Plaza, the award-winning 53-story office tower located along the Chicago River between Randolph and Lake Streets in the West Loop.

 “150 Media Stream represents an interesting convergence of art, architecture, and technology, and we believe it celebrates the transformational experience of media art,” said Yuge Zhou, Creative Director at Riverside Investment & Development, the building’s developer, which commissioned 150 Media Stream.
 Working closely with Riverside was the architectural firm Goettsch Partners, who were responsible for the building and lobby design.

 The installation, divided into 89 LED blades, staggered in height and width, that are 150 feet long and 22 feet high, showcases commissioned works from distinguished artists and from students whose collaborative projects were done in classes sponsored by Riverside.
 Partnering cultural and educational institutions also provided creative material.

 “Fundamentally, our role as developers is to create dynamic and interesting spaces with a strong sense of place for our tenants, enhancing their ability to recruit and retain talent and operate their businesses more effectively,” said Anthony Scacco, Executive Vice President at Riverside.
 “At the outset of this process, we were focused on creating an exciting arts and cultural experience within the building, as opposed to developing an exhibition which contained any type of commercial or “infotainment” content.
 We believe this sets 150 Media Stream apart from other installations, and has led us to some outstanding partnerships with most of the key cultural institutions in Chicago.”